pboling/seed_migration/README.md

 SeedMigration::Migrator.bootstrap(20140404193326)
 ```

+Note that `seeds.rb` is only generated in development mode.
+Production data will not be dumped in this process.

 ### Adding seed_migrations to an existing app

 If your app already contains seeds, using this gem could cause some issues.